The Chase (British game show): The Family Chase

 In February 2017, ITV commissioned The Family Chase, a spin-off featuring a team of four family members.
 The six-episode spin-off debuted on 2 September 2017.

 Series 2 was commissioned by ITV.

-This series aired from 24 March 2019 to 24 May 2020.
+This series aired from 24 March 2019 until 24 May 2020.

 No further series of the spin-off have been commissioned by ITV, though it has not yet been cancelled.

 This version follows the same rules as the parent programme, but any winnings in the Final Chase are awarded to the entire family rather than individual members.

 The Chase: The Bloopers

 In December 2017, a special episode of the show was broadcast entitled The Chase: The Bloopers, featuring (mostly) unseen mistakes, outtakes and gags from the previous 8 years of the show.
 This has gone on to become an annual comedic bloopers show where Walsh and the Chasers introduce various clips from the show.
-As of 7 December 2024, 8 Bloopers shows have been broadcast.
+As of 21 December 2025, 9 Bloopers shows have been broadcast.